 Later in the novel, Mary finally does get to make a curry that honors her past, but the consequences for her future will prove far more lasting than those frills of parsley….

 Illustrations from The Art of Cookery Made Plain and Easy by Hannah Glasse, London, 1777.

 Excerpt from The Secret Wife of Aaron Burr copyright 2019 by Susan Holloway Scott.

-Read more about Mary Emmons and Aaron and Theodosia Burr in The Secret Wife of Aaron Burr, to be published by Kensington Books on September 24, 2019.
-Pre-order now here.
+Read more about Mary Emmons and Aaron and Theodosia Burr in my new historical novel, The Secret Wife of Aaron Burr, now available everywhere in stores and online.
+Order here.